Matt Partridge: Career

-Partridge started his career in the youth system at Reading progressing through the academy as under-18's captain, he went on to sign a professional one-year contract in July 2012.
-In October 2012, he joined Isthmian League Premier Division side Bognor Regis Town on a one-month loan deal.
-In November his loan was extended for a further month.
-Having returned to Reading after the Boxing Day fixture, he remained a regular for the under-21s during the 2012–13 campaign.
+Partridge started his career in the youth system at Reading F.C.
+Progressing through the academy as under-18's captain, he went on to sign a professional one-year contract in July 2012.
+In October 2012, he joined the Isthmian League Premier Division side Bognor Regis Town on a one-month loan deal.
+In November, his loan was extended for a further month.
+Having returned to Reading F.C. after the Boxing Day fixture, he remained a regular for the under-21s during the 2012–13 campaign.
 In May 2013, he was offered a new one-year contract by Reading.

 In September 2013, he joined Conference South side Basingstoke Town on a one-month loan deal.
 He scored on his debut in a 3–2 away defeat to Bromley, scoring the opening goal.
 His second goal for the club came in a 3–1 defeat to Weston-super-Mare in the FA Cup.
 In October, his loan at the club was extended for a further month.
 In November, he scored the second in a 2–0 victory over Dover Athletic in the league.
-At the end of the month his loan expired having made eight appearances scoring three times.
-At the end of December he re-joined Basingstoke on loan until the end of the season.
+At the end of the month, his loan expired, having made eight appearances and scoring three times.
+At the end of December, he re-joined Basingstoke on loan until the end of the season.
 His final goal for the club came in February 2014, in a 1–1 draw with Boreham Wood.
-He finished the season having made fifteen appearances scoring four goals in all competitions.
+He finished the season having made fifteen appearances, scoring four goals in all competitions.

-In July 2014, having been released by Reading he signed for Football League Two side Dagenham & Redbridge on a one-year deal.
+In July 2014, having been released by Reading F.C., he signed for Football League Two side Dagenham & Redbridge on a one-year deal.
 He made his professional debut in August 2014, starting in the Football League Cup tie against Brentford.
 The match ended in a 6–6 draw, equaling the record for the most goals scored in a League Cup game, with Brentford eventually advancing on penalties.

 In August 2015, after starting his second season with the club as a regular and just two months after signing a new deal, Partridge was released by Dagenham by mutual consent.
-Four days later he re-joined National League South side Basingstoke Town only to sign for League Two club Newport County shortly after.
+Four days later, he re-joined National League South side Basingstoke Town, only to sign for League Two club Newport County shortly after.
 He made his debut for Newport on 5 September 2015.
 He was released by Newport on 10 May 2016 at the end of his contract.
 In the summer of 2017, he returned to Basingstoke Town for a third spell, making a total of thirty-eight appearances and scoring six goals upon his return.
 In July 2017, he signed for National League South side Hungerford Town on a free transfer.

 On 22 May 2019, Partridge joined Gosport Borough.